-The course is organized in five modules: (1) Beginnings to the Mid-19th Century, (2) The Mid-19th Century to the Present, (3) Special Areas.
+An overview of religion on the North American continent from the native American period to the present.
+The course is organized in five modules: (1) The Formative Years, (2) An Independent United States, (3) Special Areas.
 3 semester hours of graduate credit.

 Credit.
 Credit for the course requires a score of 70% or greater on three multiple choice examinations and two essays of equal value.
 A sample problem is given below.

 The most challenging issue facing a person who would teach someone about Jesus Christ in the United States is (A) a language barrier, (B) government restrictions on freedom of speech and religion, (C) a cultural barrier, (D) general disinterest in religious differences.